A Rare Congenital Heart Defect That Takes a Team to Treat

 The overall goal of these procedures is to reconstruct the structures of the heart to allow for the right ventricle to pump blood to the rest of the body while the vessels are redirected into the lungs to oxygenate blood without it having to pass through the heart.
 Because of innovations such as specialized monitoring and technologies in the operating room and approaches to care after surgery, the long-term survival rate and positive outcomes for patients born with HLHS has increased drastically in the last 30 years.

 Dr. Mery stresses that the survival and success of these patients is dependent on more than just surgery.
 “The ability to treat hypoplastic left heart syndrome is a marker of success for a program.
-You have to have a pretty robust multi-disciplinary team, and that doesn’t only include surgeons, it includes anesthesiologists, intensivists, cardiologists, hospitalists, nurses, therapists, staff and more, all working together seamlessly to be able to provide the care for these patients,” he says.
+You have to have a pretty robust multi-disciplinary team, and that doesn’t only include surgeons, it includes anesthesiologists, intensivists, cardiologists, hospitalists, nurses, therapists, staff, and more, all working together seamlessly to be able to provide the care for these patients,” says Dr. Mery.

-Since The Texas Center for Pediatric and Congenital Heart Disease began seeing patients in the fall of 2018 it has expanded at Dell Children’s Medical Center to include an entire dedicated cardiac unit with 24 beds and a second operating room opening soon to meet the high demand of the Central Texas area.
+Since the Texas Center for Pediatric and Congenital Heart Disease began seeing patients in the fall of 2018, it has expanded at Dell Children’s Medical Center to include an entire dedicated cardiac unit with 24 beds and a second operating room to meet the high demand of the Central Texas area.
 This is particularly helpful for patients who are diagnosed with rare or highly complex conditions like HLHS.

 “Before this program, the families of babies that were diagnosed with hypoplastic left heart syndrome would have to leave Austin and relocate to Houston or Dallas for about six months, which is the time it takes between the first operation and the second operation,” says Dr. Mery.
 “That’s not the case anymore, we have the ability to deliver the best care to those patients right here in Austin, which is extremely exciting.
 It’s one of the reasons why we came here,” he says.